Code of Conduct

 3. Regularly review with students their educational progress and career plans.

-6. Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender and gender identity or sex, with an understanding of appropriate appearance, language and behavior in a school setting, which will strengthen students’ self-image and promote confidence to learn.
+7. Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race (including traits historically associated with race, such as hair texture and protective hairstyles like braids locks and twists), color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity and expression) or sex, with an understanding of appropriate appearance, language and behavior in a school setting, which will strengthen students’ self-image and promote confidence to learn.

 All principals and supervisory personnel are expected to:

-5. Provide the opportunity and encouragement for students and staff to approach the principal or other appropriate administrators directly for redress of grievances.
+6. Provide the opportunity and encouragement for students and staff to communicate regularly with the principal and other appropriate administrators directly for redress of grievances.

 12. Ensure fairness, reasonableness and consistency.